calaldees/blog/optimisations.md

         * [why-procrastination-is-about-managing-emotions-not-time](https://www.bbc.com/worklife/article/20200121-why-procrastination-is-about-managing-emotions-not-time)
     * Your parents are not you
         * Their judgements should not affect your life
-    * Makes notes when you read non-fiction
+    * Always makes notes when you read non-fiction
+        * revisit the notes and highlight important concepts
-        * review your notes
+        * review your notes with spacing
+    * Research/Understand a range of mental models
+        * > “All models are wrong but some are useful” — George Box
+    * There are things that a factually true, but the world becomes better if you actively act as if they are not true
+        * Fixed vs Growth mindset
+        * Racial inequality
     * Have more than one career plan/path/skill-set
         * Never be in a position where you are locked into a job you hate because you think you can't do anything else.
 This perception will boost mental health
         * If one career does not go to plan, you have another.
-Limits the sense of failure.
+Limits the sense of failure
         * The world _will_ change in your working lifetime because the world is constantly changing
     * Understand the concept of _Compound Interest_ (in all aspects of life not just financially)
+    * Don't play zero sum games - look for solutions where every party gains
+    * Humans act on 'Availability Heuristic'
     * No human is independent
     * > Age is an issue of mind over matter.
 If you don’t mind, it doesn’t matter.
         * Mark Twain